nortd/lasersaur/manual/wiring.md

 Wiring the Lasersaur
 =====================

+DEPRECATED: The electronics wiring on this page does not apply to the newer DriveBoard.
+For this see the [DriveBoard Page](driveboard.md).

 The electronics subsystem consists of the Controller (Arduino Shield, Arduino Uno), two stepper drivers, two stepper motors, 24V DC power supply, a relay, an e-stop, four limit sensors, two door sensor (one redundant), and the laser system.
 The depicted wiring to the laser power supply is based on the products from [cncoletech](http://cncoletech.com/).
 Please double check the data sheets for your specific laser system or consult the mailing list when in doubt.